ART HISTORY

 CAREER AND EXPERTISE

-Anthea Callen is widely published and a world renowned specialist on Impressionism and the history of nineteenth-century artists’ materials and techniques.
-She regularly collaborates with museum conservators and curators in the study of historical materials and methods; she also serves as a professional expert for exhibitions and on specialist panels, and she appears regularly in the media.
-Author of nine books, she also publishes exhibition catalogue essays, book chapters, and articles in scholarly journals.
+Anthea Callen is widely published and a world renowned specialist on Impressionism, landscape painting and the history of nineteenth-century artists’ methods, materials and techniques.
+Her major study, The Art of Impressionism: Painting Technique and the Making of Modernity Yale University Press, 2000, is now available digitally on Yale's A&Aeportal.
+Her book on landscape painting practice, The Work of Art: Plein-Air Painting and Artistic Identity in Nineteenth-century France (Reaktion Books, 2015) is distributed in the USA by the University of Chicago Press. (see BOOKS).
+Callen regularly collaborates with museum conservators and curators in the study of historical materials and methods, and serves as a professional expert for exhibitions, on specialist panels, and in the media.
+Callen also writes exhibition catalogue essays, book chapters, and articles in scholarly journals.
+Her most recent publications focus on Still Life.